How to Set Up SNMP Monitoring for Meraki Devices

 - IF-MIB .1.3.6.1.2.1

-These MIBs are not proprietary and therefore are available on most network monitoring systems.
+These MIBs are not proprietary, so they are available on most network monitoring systems.

 Proprietary MIB